Vector Luna Review6.5

 This one is for the appreciators of classic design

 With a round, stainless steel case in black and a brown leather strap attached to the lugs, our unit of the Vector Luna ranks highly on the list of more conventional-looking smartwatches.
 At 44mm in diameter, the watch is on the larger side, but sits well on a bigger man's wrist.
-22mm in width, the wrist band is also appropriately wide and is removable should you decide to go with something custom.
+22mm in width, the leather or steel wrist band is also befittingly wide and is removable should you decide to go with something custom.
 What we hate is the creaking sound the band makes when you move it up or down due to friction between the lugs and the leather.
 When on the wrist, however, this problem disappears.

 In terms of thickness, the Luna is no slimmer nor thicker than the smartwatches of the day, nor is it heavier or lighter.
 It does, however, come with the added benefit of 5ATM water resistance, meaning water shouldn't leak inside and damage the internals when showering.
 In theory, it should withstand pressure up to 50 meters deep, which is quite a bit compared with most smartwatches out there.